 An Alternate Method

-Another way to correct dark circles under the eyes is to use Lightroom’s adjustment brush.
+Another way to correct dark circles under the eyes and make those eyes pop is to use Lightroom’s adjustment brush.
 When I use the adjustment brush for under eye circles, I will make the following adjustments:

 - Slightly reduce contrast